sanger-pathogens/mlst_check/README.md

 ### Required dependencies
 * [NCBI BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download)

 If you encounter an issue when installing mlst_check please contact your local system administrator.
-If you encounter a bug please log it [here](https://github.com/sanger-pathogens/mlst_check/issues) or email us at path-help@sanger.ac.uk.
+If you encounter a bug please log it [here](https://github.com/sanger-pathogens/mlst_check/issues).

 Instructions are given for installing the software via Docker (can be run on all operating systems), for Debian/Ubuntu distributions and HomeBrew/LinuxBrew.